How to Change Brake Pads: Brake replacement

 Photo 9: Wash the rotor

 Brake noise, vibration, harsh braking and brake pedal pulsation are the most common brake complaints, and they’re all caused by improper cleaning and installation procedures.
-So trust us on this point and follow all of our cleaning and greasing instructions.
+So trust us on this point and follow all of our cleaning and greasing instructions on how to change brake pads.

 Remove the old anti-rattle clips and toss them (they can’t be reused).
 Then clean all the rust off the caliper bracket (Photo 5).
 Next, clean the caliper bolts with aerosol brake cleaner and check for corrosion.
 Replace the bolts if they’re corroded.
 Install new anti-rattle clips (Photo 6).
 Then grease the bolts and install new rubber boots (Photo 7).